-Each profile BM, TM, and MMA will take part in three 5 ECTS courses (details about each course can be found below).
+Each profile BM, TM, and MMA will take part in three 5 ECTS courses.

 Each profile BM, TM, and MMA will as part of their practical projects (13.5 ECTS) take part in a project supporting course (1.5 ECTS) to ensure learning of all the learning objectives from the study regulation.